Peter King's Football Morning In America FMIA Week 18 - NBC Sports

 Sunday

 Philadelphia (9-8, NFC 7 seed) at Tampa Bay (13-4, NFC 2 seed), 1:05 p.m.
 ET, FOX.
-Eagles haven’t beaten a team with a winning record this year, which seems like an issue.
+Eagles beat one team with a winning record this year (9-8 New Orleans), which seems like an issue.
 Bucs had to go on the road for all three NFC playoff games last year.
 This year, they could be home for two.

 San Francisco (10-7, NFC 6 seed) at Dallas (12-5, NFC 3 seed), 4:30 p.m.
 ET, CBS.
 Niners are 7-2 in the last two months, but their high-water mark for points in that run is 31.
 They may have to exceed that to have a shot at beating the Cowboys.